Rare $b \to d$ decays in covariant confined quark model: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 We would like to thank Prof. Mikhail A. Ivanov for useful discussions of some aspects of this work.
 J.N.P. acknowledges financial support from University Grants Commission of India under Major Research Project F.No.
-42-775/2013(SR).
+42-775/2013 (SR) and DST-FIST (SR/FST/PS-II/2017/20).
 N.R.S. and A.N.G. thank Bogoliubov Laboratory of Theoretical Physics, Joint Institute for Nuclear Research for warm hospitality during Helmholtz-DIAS International Summer School ``Quantum Field Theory at the Limits: from Strong Field to Heavy Quarks” where work in direction of weak decays initiated.
-J.J.P. acknowledges the financial support from the SHODH scheme.
+This research has been funded by the Science Committee of the Ministry of Education and Science of the Republic of Kazakhstan (Grant No. AP09057862).